Wafik20/GraphiCore/README.md

 - `library.c`: Contains the core implementations of the graphics functions.
 - `library.h`: The header file for the library, declaring the functions and any necessary data structures.
-- `driver.c`: A test program demonstrating the capabilities of PixeLoom.
+- `driver.c`: A test program demonstrating the capabilities of the library.

 ## Getting Started